Creating a design¶

 and out

 ports.
-When any IP has an inout port or when a hierarchy has an inout port specified in its external.ports.inout
+When an IP has an inout port or when a hierarchy has an inout port specified in its external.ports.inout

-section of the parent design by specifying the name of the IP/hierarchy and port name that contains it.
-Name of the external port will be identical to the one in the IP core.
-In case of duplicate names a suffix $n
+section of the parent design.
+It is required to specify the name of the IP/hierarchy and the port name that contains it.
+The name of the external port is identical to the one in the IP core.
+In case of duplicate names, a suffix $n

 is added (where n